bizzistro/projectb/README.md

 etc. So if you're working on the login feature, you'll create a branch called `feature/login`.

+## Notes on merging:

+(Shelby:) I realized I've been merging with fast-forwards but I think it's a good idea to use `git merge [thebranch] --no-ff` from now on so it's easier to make sense of the commit history.

 Here are some useful references on git branching:

 - https://www.atlassian.com/git/tutorials/using-branches/git-checkout